ASaiM/hmp_mock_tests/doc/report/report.md

     \label{similar_characteristics_abundances}
 \end{figure}

-To get a broad overview of the metabolic processes, UniRef50 gene families and their abundances are grouped into Gene Ontology (GO) slim terms (Figure \ref{go_abundances}).
-Similar profiles of GO slim terms are observed for both datasets (Figure \ref{go_abundances}).
+UniRef50 gene families and MetaCyc pathways are somehow too specific to obtain a broad overview of the metabolic processes.
+In ASaiM framework, UniRef50 gene families and their abundances are grouped into Gene Ontology (GO) slim terms (Figure \ref{go_abundances}).
+We observe of similar profiles of GO slim terms for both datasets (Figure \ref{go_abundances}).

 \begin{figure}[h!]
     \centering